-Students who are not able to attend Graduates Day on Friday March 6 should request or pick up their caps, gowns, and graduate student hoods by no later than Friday May 8th.
-The first day for regalia pick up at the PSU Bookstore is Monday March 16.
+Students who are not able to attend Graduates Day on Friday March 4 in the HUB or April 7 at PSU’s Concord location at 2 Pillsbury Street should request or pick up their caps, gowns, and graduate student hoods by no later than Friday May 6th.
+The first day for regalia pick up at the PSU Bookstore is Monday March 21.

 Your cap and gown are included in your student fees, so there is no charge.
 However, if you lose your regalia, you will need to purchase a replacement from the PSU Bookstore.

 Graduate students (except EdD candidates) may pick up their caps, gowns, and hoods at the PSU Bookstore in the HUB.
 Bookstore hours: Monday–Thursday 8 a.m.–7 p.m., Friday 8 a.m.–5 p.m. and Saturday noon–4 p.m.

 EdD candidates should contact Beth Beaulieu at the College of Graduate Studies to arrange for purchase or rental of doctoral regalia and ticket pick up.

 If you cannot attend the March 4 or April 7 events and will not be on campus, call the PSU Bookstore at (603) 535-2266 to request that your regalia be mailed to you.
 A $7.50 shipping and handling fee will apply.
 Delivery cannot be guaranteed for orders received after Friday May 6 and rush shipping and handling charges will apply.
 Regalia will not be distributed on the day of Commencement.